 Commercial Truck Insurance Minimums and Truck Safety

 The Motor Carrier Act, passed in the 1980s, set forth many of the minimum coverages for trucking insurance, and these amounts haven’t been increased since.
 The FMCSA advocates for higher federal motor carrier insurance requirements to account for the cost of inflation.
-Now, $750,000 not nearly enough to fully cover the catastrophic damages caused by commercial truckers.
+Now, $750,000 is not nearly enough to fully cover the catastrophic damages caused by commercial truckers.

 In 2014, the FMCSA released a report that calculated that, if the truck insurance rates had kept pace with inflation since the initial minimums were set forth, the minimum amount for coverage would be $1.62 million.
-Today, it is estimated this amount is around $5 million.
+Today, it is estimated this amount is around $5.5 million.

 In June 2020, following recommendations from the FMCSA, a bill to increase carrier insurance was passed by Congress, but as with many bills, this critical safety initiative sits in legislative limbo, with no resolution in sight for the foreseeable future.